GrumpiestDonut/Instructions/How to Install Fedora from scratch.md

-# How to Install Fedora KDE on your PC from scratch.
+# How to Install Fedora KDE on your PC from scratch. - Drafting

 ## Creating Installation Media
 **Step 1.** Open your browser and navigate to  https://fedoraproject.org/kde/download